Inducing Character-level Structure in Subword-based Language Models with Type-level Interchange Intervention Training: Character-level Interventions

 For IIT, we perform such interventions using pairs of examples, a base input (left) and a source input (right) as in Figure~\ref{fig:char-iit-high-level}.
 We then take the value created at our target variable $V_{3}$ in the source example and use it in place of the value of $V_{1}$ in the base example.
 In our example, this amounts to replacing \texttt{c} with \texttt{d}, leading to output \texttt{dba}.

-In prior work, these interventions targeted the same variable in the base and source.
+In most prior work on IIT, these interventions target the same variable in the base and source.
 Such interventions are certainly useful, but they would instruct the model to learn both the character and its position, whereas our tasks depend on characters as unified concepts.
 Thus, we allow type-level interventions like the one described in Figure~\ref{fig:char-iit-high-level}: $V_{1}$ can take on the value of $V_{3}$ because both have the same type.
+Type-level IIT is briefly explored in \citealt{geiger2021iit}, where it is used to achieve similarly position-independent representations for handwritten images.

 A similarly simple model can be defined for our other purely form-based task, Unit Conversion, which simply moves decimal places around based on the unit specified in the input string.
 For tasks involving meaning, the programs are somewhat more complex due to their dependence on English.
 For example, the Unscramble causal model forms intermediate representations of the characters in its input, as in Figure~\ref{fig:char-iit-high-level}, but the mapping to an output depends on a lexicon.
 The spelling correction and word search tasks are similarly constrained by a lexicon.
 However, the important common theme of all these programs is that they create character-level intermediate variables as the basis for their final output behavior.